 Joy rides land youth in SQ for 10 years

-“Young Auto Thief Gets Stiff Sentence; Clemency Refused,” declared the headline printed in the Los Angeles Herald, Jan.
-3, 1919.
 “Albert Duran, 21, will be taken to San Quentin prison by deputy sheriffs to serve from one to ten years for automobile thefts.
 The sentence was imposed late yesterday by Superior Judge Gavin W. Craig after probation had been denied the youthful prisoner.
 Duran’s heavy sentence came just as the authorities were tabulating the theft of 24 machines New Year’s Day.
-Many of these machines were taken by ‘joy riders’ who abandoned them later and they were recovered.
-In refusing probation, Judge Craig declared that the prisoner had been before the courts on many occasions and had obtained probation.
-These periods of probation had not apparently helped the prisoner toward reformation, the court declared.”
+Many of these machines were taken by ‘joy riders’ who abandoned them later and they were recovered,” reported the Los Angeles Herald, Jan.
+3, 1919.